madelinejmg/mL-exoplanets/README.md

 The final input to the CNN has shape: `(N_stars, 2048, 1)`

-No flare removal, clipping, or additional feature engineering is applied, by design, in order to preserve the raw shape information.
+No flare removal, clipping, or additional feature is applied, by design, in order to preserve the raw shape information.

 ## Model Architecture